Electrical practices - construction and demolition sites fact sheet

 This fact sheet explains how to apply the requirements shown in AS/NZS 3012: 2010 Electrical installations – construction and demolition sites (AS/NZS 3012), which is called up as a mandatory standard by clause 163 of the Work Health and Safety Regulation 2017 (WHS Regulation).

 AS/NZS 3012 has replaced the Electrical Practices for Construction Work Code of Practice 2007, which was revoked with the introduction of the WHS Regulation on 1 January 2012.

 The standard sets out minimum requirements for the design, construction and testing of electrical installations that supply electricity to appliances and equipment on construction and demolition sites, and for the in-service testing of portable, transportable and fixed electrical equipment.

-Work carried out on electrical installations used on construction and demolition sites must also be carried out in accordance with AS/NZS 3000: 2007 Wiring rules, except as varied by AS/NZS 3012 where applicable additional controls apply.
+Work carried out on electrical installations used on construction and demolition sites must also be carried out in accordance with AS/NZS 3000: 2018 Electrical Installations (known as the Australian/New Zealand Wiring Rules), except as varied by AS/NZS 3012 where applicable additional controls apply.

 (Refer to section two of AS/NZS 3012)

 - electricity distributor's main